What is Alopecia Areata?

 Whilst there is no cure for Alopecia Areata there are solutions to help you cope with the disease.
 These treatments can alleviate the symptoms even if they can’t cure the condition.
 A doctor can prescribe minoxidil to rub into your scalp to stimulate growth or they may prescribe steroid injections or creams.

 Some people try vitamins and alternative therapies such as aromatherapy or acupuncture.
-Whilst their effectiveness isn’t proven, it is thought that acupuncture and aromatherapy may help relieve stress which can be an aggravating factor to AA.
+Whilst their effectiveness isn’t proven, it is thought that acupuncture and aromatherapy may help relieve stress.
+Anxiety and stress can be an aggravating factor to AA.

-Effectiveness varies and for some people their hair does grow back for, whilst for others there may be no improvement despite trying all treatments.
+Effectiveness varies and for some people their hair does grow back.
+Sadly for others there may be no improvement despite trying all treatments.

-As well as talking to your doctor or dermatologist you can also speak to a hair loss expert who can advise you on practical solutions to help you cope with hair loss.
-At Hair Solved we are combatting the effects of alopecia with our Enhancer System, which covers hair loss and is a beautiful, natural, non-invasive solution for this condition.Return to blog
+As well as talking to your doctor or dermatologist you can also speak to a hair loss expert.
+They can advise you on practical solutions to help you cope with hair loss.
+At Hair Solved we are combatting the effects of alopecia with our Enhancer System.
+Our hair enhancement system covers hair loss and is a beautiful, natural, non-invasive solution for this condition.Return to blog